Credit Score Statistics You Need to Know in 2023

-With a weight of 35%, payment history is the single most important component in calculating your credit score.
+Three-fifths of your credit score is based on how reliably you’ve made payments in the past.
 Late payments and missed payments can significantly impact your credit score and remain on your credit report for up to seven years.

 Length of Credit History

-The length of your credit history accounts for 15% of your credit score.
+15% of your credit score is determined by the duration of your credit history.
 A higher credit score is typically associated with a longer credit history.
+Credit Score Statistics

 Types of Credit Used

-The kind of credit you utilize also has an effect on your score.
+Your credit score can be affected by how much and what kinds of credit you utilize.
 Having a mix of credit types, such as credit cards, loans, and mortgages, can help boost your score.